Danny Jones (politician): Elections

 Jones first became mayor of Charleston in 2003.
 In 2007, Jones won a second term in office, receiving 4,304 votes (79%) and defeating Democratic candidate Hershel Layne, who won 1,142 votes (21%).
 In 2011, Jones won a third term with 3,349 votes (71%), defeating Democratic candidate Janet Thompson, who won 1,376 votes (29%).

-In 2015, Jones won a fourth term as mayor of Charleston, becoming the first person ever to serve four terms in the position.
+In 2015, Jones won a fourth term as mayor of Charleston, becoming the first person to serve four terms in the position.
 In the 2015 Republican primary, Jones defeated a conservative primary challenger.
 In the election, Jones received the endorsement of the Charleston Gazette-Mail for reelection.
 Jones won 3,623 votes, defeating Democratic candidate Paul Monroe (who won 1,984 votes) and independent candidate Bill Carpenter (who won 191 votes).

 In 2016, Jones announced that he would not run for reelection as mayor, or for any other elected office, in the next mayoral election in 2018.